Skip to main content

 cnspec scan vsphere user@host --ask-pass

-Since we did not pass the --incognito switch, the command output will also include a link to the Mondoo Console, where you can review the scan results.
+Because you did not pass the --incognito switch, the command output includes a link to the Mondoo Console, where you can review the scan results.

 Set up cnspec inventory

-cnspec is able to leverage an inventory to scan multiple VMware assets at the same time.
+cnspec can use an inventory file to scan multiple VMware assets at the same time.
 An inventory is a list of systems with their connection types and accounts.

 cnspec inventory with embedded secrets